NORDAM embraces the servant-leadership management philosophy, emphasizing these principles:

 He has been listed for several years in The Best Lawyers in America.

-Givray holds a Juris Doctor from Cornell Law School, where he graduated cum laude; an MBA from The Johnson Graduate School of Management at Cornell University; and a B.S. with distinction from the Cornell University School of Operations Research and Industrial Engineering, Ithaca, N.Y.
+Givray holds a Juris Doctor from Cornell Law School, where he graduated cum laude; an MBA from The Johnson Graduate School of Management at Cornell University; and a Bachelor of Science degree with distinction from the Cornell University School of Operations Research and Industrial Engineering, Ithaca, New York.

-John Clawson is vice president, engineering and program management.
+John Clawson is vice president of engineering and program management.

 He joined NORDAM in 1995 as a design engineer and has held positions of increasing authority since that time, including project engineer for the Hawker 4000 IPPS Program; engineering and program manager for the F2000EX IPPS Program; value stream manager for the Pratt & Whitney product line; and director of operations.